How to Unclog Kitchen Sink Quickly & Easily

 - Water backing up in more than one place – for example, in the sink and the dishwasher at the same time.

 These are classic signs of a more serious blockage, potentially in your main sewer line.
-For anything more complex than a straightforward clog, like troubleshooting and fixing leaking kitchen faucets, calling in a pro is always the wisest move.
+For anything more complex than a straightforward clog, calling in a pro is always the wisest move.

 If you're facing a stubborn blockage and need professional help, or if another home appliance is causing you trouble, don't hesitate to contact Go Assist.
-Our experts are on hand to help with a wide range of issues, from appliance repairs to keeping your home warm with our expert boiler services.
+Our experts are on hand to help with a wide range of plumbing repairs and issues